 West Virginia University (WVU), founded in 1867, is located in Morgantown, West Virginia.
 It is the state’s flagship university, as well as an historical Land Grant University.

-Prior to 1995, West Virginia was one of the few states without an occupational therapy program (OT or OTA).
+Prior to 1995, West Virginia was one of the few states without an occupational therapy education program (OT or OTA).
 In June, 1995 a program chair was hired, and in August, 1995 two additional faculty were recruited to develop an implementation team.
-The Program was awarded Developing Program Status in April 1996.
-It admitted its first class of 20 students in September 1996.
-The OT Program at WVU was granted Accreditation status by the American Accreditation Council for Occupational Therapy Education in October 1998.
+The WVU OT Program admitted its first class of 20 students in September 1996 and graduated its first MOT students in 1999.

 Currently, the WVU Occupational Therapy Program remains the only Occupational Therapy Program in the State of West Virginia.
 The WVU OT Program has graduated 21 classes of students totaling over 700 graduates, with class sizes increasing from the original class of 20 students to the most recently accepted class of 40 students.
 Graduates from the WVU OT program have improved the health care of West Virginia from opening businesses that provide comprehensive therapy services in pediatrics, developmental disabilities and UE Rehabilitation.
 Other graduates offer Occupational therapy services to hundreds of WV each day through acute and rehabilitation hospitals, skilled nursing facilities, home health, school systems and birth to three.
 WVU Graduates also meet the unique occupational needs of individuals throughout the country and the world with WVU graduates practicing in Alabama, Alaska, California, Florida, Georgia, Hawaii, Illinois, Kentucky, Maryland, Minnesota, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Utah, Virginia, and Afghanistan.